Real Estate

 How does real estate work in Hungary?

-Can a foreigner buy a property in Hungary?
+Can foreigners buy property in Hungary?

 Is Hungary a good place to buy property?